umarhassan-mitodl/6.852j-fall-2009/content/pages/tools.md

 ### Installing the Tempo Toolkit

 Windows, Mac, and Linux versions of the toolkit could previously be found at VeroModo.
 We recommend that you download the version including the Eclipse-based user interface.
 For this to work, you must have Java version 1.5 or better.
-The latest versions of Java can be downloaded [here](http://www.java.com/en/download/index.jsp).
+The latest versions of Java can be downloaded {{% resource_link "6d7f6e48-5373-4a48-b18e-21cdb3de022e" "here" %}}.

 Within the install directories see `doc/Tempo_Guide.pdf` for an overview of both the TIOA formalism and the Tempo language.
 The same file is also available here: